natasharivers/individual_project/README.md

 ______________________________________________________________________________________________________

 ## Abstract
-Being able to better understand the drug epidemic that has ripped across our country may help save the lives of those who are syffering from drug addiction.
+Being able to better understand the drug epidemic that has ripped across our country may help save the lives of those who are suffering from drug addiction.
 I chose to use age as the target variable in this project.
-Targeting individuals of specific ages may allow us the create programs for that specific age range and possibly save lives.
+Targeting individuals of specific ages may allow us to create programs for that specific age range and possibly save lives.
 The dataset that I chose described drug related overdose deaths between the years of 2012-2019.
 I was able to import the data and create a Pandas DataFrame to better visualize/analyze the data.
 I created several visualizations, hypothesis tests and models to show the data.
 Ultimately, the OLS model performed best, outperforming the LassoLars, TweedieRegressor and the baseline models.

 ______________________________________________________________________________________________________